bluwy/website/src/posts/2024-09-09-trailing-slash-for-frameworks/index.md

 As you may notice, the directory structure of the full URLs depict the pretty URLs and whether it requires a trailing slash or not, similar to option no3 as discussed in the [Which is better?](#which-is-better) section.

 The basis of this mapping is **important** to later understand how links are resolved, especially for relative references.
-Even though servers today may not have the actual HTML file physically on the filesystem (e.g. server-rendered pages), it's easier to reason about certain behaviours when you treat it as if it were.
+Even though servers today may not have the actual HTML file physically on the filesystem (e.g. server-rendered pages), it's easier to reason about certain behaviors when you treat it as if it were.
 And of course futureproofing yourself if you decide to prerender the page later on.

 ### Relative references